Humboldt-Penguin/Albedo-Hurricane-Research/README.md

 As of now, Quantify_Cloud_Cover.ipynb can go through a folder of GOES satellite files (ranging over the lifespan of a hurricane, plus/minus 7 days) and plot the percent of the Northern Atlantic covered by clouds over time.
 We see decent agreement between Bands 3-18 (14.06-3.74 nanometer wavelengths).
 A preliminary summary of my results can be seen in the file "Quantifying Cloud Cover during Hurricane Sandy (Zain Kamal).pdf".

 I am compiling the documentation I used and a detailed record of my methodology, and am happy to provide it upon request.
 I plan on doing a formal write-up of my results in May, and hope to present at the American Geophysical Union conference in Fall 2022.

-## To do

-As of December 2021, we've been waiting on albedo data from the Big Bear Solar Observatory.
-Once secured, we can readily conduct a [superposed epoch analysis](https://en.wikipedia.org/wiki/Superposed_epoch_analysis) to obtain the final results of our research.
-If time permits, we will also conduct the same analysis but with data from the NASA CERES satellites instead of the NOAA GOES satellites.
-To summarize the meaningful difference between these datasets, the BBSO measurements are based on earthshine, which captures a much wider angular reflectivity when measuring the luminosity of the moon, which is useful as clouds tend to scatter light significantly based on the type of ice crystals they contain.
-However, this is at the cost of less sensitivity to cloud types and less specificity over the specific spatial range for which albedo is being measured.

 ---
 # Mentorship